When you buy through our links, we may earn a commission. Learn more.

 The navigation

-The navigation on the screen is very simple, and it worked great every time I used it.
+The screen navigation is very simple, and it worked great every time I used it.

 It told me how many feet I needed to go straight or how long until the next turn.